xenforo-ltd/docs/docs/scotchbox.md

 The following is a description of how to install the excellent [Scotch Box](https://box.scotch.io/) onto your own computer, in order to have a fully operational development environment for XenForo in just a few minutes with a handful of simple commands.

+XenForo has a custom Scotch Box config, which provides everything you need to run XenForo, including a debugger and a performance-enhancing data cache.

 Scotch Box runs within a [VirtualBox](https://www.virtualbox.org/) / [Vagrant](https://www.vagrantup.com/) environment.

 ## Installing Scotch Box